-The oldest marijuana-focused university in the country, Oakland-based Oaksterdam University, filed a lawsuit against its former chief financial officer.
+The oldest marijuana-focused university in the country, Oakland, California-based Oaksterdam University, filed a lawsuit against its former chief financial officer.

 The lawsuit, among other things, alleges: